 Q. What form of payment do you accept?

-A. We happily accept Credit or Debit Card payments via Facebook Pay, Venmo, Cash App and Paypal, whichever is easiest and most convenient for you.
+A. We happily accept Credit or Debit Card payments via Square and PayPal.

 Q. What are your deposit requirements?

 A. A minimum 50% non-refundable retainer is required to lock in your date and is due upon booking.